-The Board of Directors of your Company are pleased to present the Thirtieth Annual Report of the Company along with its Audited Financial Statements for the financial year ended on March 31, 2019.
+The Board of Directors of the Company are delighted to present the Thirty Third Annual Report of the Company along with its Audited Financial Statements for the Financial Year ended on March 31, 2022.

 1. FINANCIAL HIGHLIGHTS

-Pursuant to the provisions of Regulation 43A(1) of SEBI (LODR) Regulations, 2015, the Company has formulated its Dividend Distribution Policy which is available at the website of the Company www.supremepetrochem.com.
+Pursuant to the provisions of Regulation 43A(1) of SEBI (LODR) Regulations, 2015, the Company has formulated its Dividend Distribution Policy which is available on the website of the Company www.supremepetrochem.com.

 3. REVIEW OF OPERATIONS

 Companys revenue stood at RS 5062.80 Crores (net of GST) for the year under review as compared to RS 3206.45 Crores (net of GST) in the previous year.
 Company during the year under review earned a net profit of RS 663.26 Crores against RS 477.49 Crores in the previous year.
 Healthy delta between price of raw material and Companys products prevalent globally aided by overall growth in Companys volumes by 16.7% helped improve Companys performance for the F.Y 2021-22.
 Improved demand from appliances sector with local manufacturers ramping up production and also from non OEM segments helped increase in the volumes.
 XPS board was in demand for packaging and transportation of Covid vaccine apart from improved usage in institutional construction.

 4. REDUCTION OF SHARE CAPITAL